Dig Down Build Up – The Gardiner Expressway and Lakeshore

 The current proposal in Toronto of simply removing the Gardiner is a nonviable transportation option.
 Lack of highway access to businesses downtown will lead more of them to the suburbs.
 Instead, it is time to consider dismantling the Gardiner Expressway and Lakeshore Boulevard together and replacing them with a below-grade highway.

 What we propose:

 Our proposal envisions building a 12-lane tunnel below grade, consisting of collector and express lanes.
-At street level, a new low speed two lane road (matching in character and scale King Street or Queen Street) with a CO2 Free path will take Lakeshore Boulevard’s place.
+At street level, a new low-speed two-lane road (matching in character and scale to King Street or Queen Street) with a CO2 Free path will take Lakeshore Boulevard’s place.
 How do we pay for this?
 The total project will be 11 km.
-Of this, 7.5 km will be tunneled, and 3.5 km will be decked over.
+Of this, 7.5 km will be tunnelled, and 3.5 km will be decked over.
 By conservative estimates, the land value of this 11 km stretch is $8 Billion in today’s dollar.
 The sale and development fees of this land should offset a sizable piece of this project’s cost.
-Public funds will cover only part of the cost since a good chunk of it can come from sale of the lands.
-In fact there are also other parcels of land adjacent to the Gardiner that are not part of the right of way but that are too small and too close to the Gardiner to be developable.
+Public funds will cover only part of the cost since a good chunk of it can come from the sale of the lands.
+In fact, there are also other parcels of land adjacent to the Gardiner that are not part of the right of way but that are too small and too close to the Gardiner to be developable.
 By our measure, we can also give new life to these pieces.